 Located about 90 minutes south of Seattle, Mount Rainier National Park is worth a visit if your view from the city isn’t enough.
 There you can bike, climb or hike to take in the nature around you, and there are opportunities for boating and fishing if that strikes your fancy.
 If you visit in winter, activities like skiing, snowboarding, snowmobiling and ranger-guided snowshoe walks are all on the menu.

 Just like catching a glimpse of the Space Needle, when you see the Pike Place Market sign, you know you’re in Seattle.
 Established in 1907, Pike Place stretches across nine acres and is undoubtedly one of the largest and most famous urban markets in the world.
 There you’ll find everything from local produce to fresh pasta stands to the flying fish stand where you can watch fishmongers toss the day’s fresh catch back and forth across the counter.
-Set aside a couple hours so you can take your time checking out all of the stalls Pike Place has to offer.
+With the recently opened addition of 30,000 square feet of new retail and commercial space, you’ll need to set aside a couple hours so you can take your time checking out all of the stalls Pike Place has to offer.
+If Pike Place is a little too much for you, check out Filson’s flagship store for some truly great outdoor gear.

 Eat & Drink